AndrewZamora/Practice/README.md

 # Practice
-A test repository to help me learn Git!
+A test repository to help me learn how to use Git and GitHub!